juniperover/apero-website/content/project/student-opportunities/index.md

 ### Join an existing project

 I have many active projects, as well as some ideas that I haven't had time or help to develop.
-It's Psych Fourth Year (honours) season, so here are details on projects currently open for incoming students.
-One student will be able to select a project from Group A and the other student will select from Group B. You'll just select an overall Group when you tell Psych your preferences.
-We can discuss the specific project once you are assigned to work with me.
+Several of the projects below are open for student involvement, though some have been adopted already by 2022 Honours students.

 #### **Group A** - Power Use and Preferences